wmk21/EVT-D-statistics-comparison/README.md

 # EVT-D-statistics-comparison

-Python script to compare D statistics (Coles et al, 2001) among statistical models and plot the best model for each grid point.
+Python script to compare D statistics (Coles et al., 2001) among statistical models and plot the best model for each grid point.
 As an input data, it uses the negative log-likeloods (NLLH) of generalized pareto distribution models.
 NLLH are estimated using R ismev (https://CRAN.R-project.org/package=ismev) and extRemes packages (https://CRAN.R-project.org/package=extRemes) following Coles et al. (2001).

 The script reproduces Figure 11 in Kim et al. (2021):